 Learn more detailed information to help with popular homeowner projects.

-The zoning by-law outlines all the the specific regulations.
+Listed below are a few common homeowner projects that require building permits.
+The zoning by-law outlines specific regulations.
 Contact us if you have any questions.

 Distance from property line: Decks may encroach up to 3 metres (9-10 feet) into the required yard setbacks, but must always remain at least 1.2 metres (3 -11 feet) from your property line.
 If you live beside an Open Space zone (OS4 or OS5), you must increase that to a 3 metres (9 -10 feet) setback.
 It's always best to verify the zoning around your house prior to planning your deck, to avoid costly errors.
 This can be done by calling 519-930-3510.